theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-notification-group-display.md

 **ui5 notification group display**

-`furo-ui5-notification-group`
-Lit element
+Notification display component that works together with furo-ui5-notification.

- best place the furo-ui5-notification-group on the main site. then you only need one furo-ui5-notification-group. you can also use more furo-ui5-notification-group for special needs. but You have to be sure the furo-ui5-notification-group can receive the notification events.
+Best place the furo-ui5-notification-group-display on the main site. then you only need one furo-ui5-notification-group-display. you can also use more furo-ui5-notification-group-display's for special needs.
+But You have to be sure the furo-ui5-notification-group-display can receive the notification events.

 {{% api "_furo-ui5-notification-group-display-description.md" %}}